mastercraftcoding/mastercraftcoding-aws-sqs/README.md

-# mastercraftcoding-aws-sqs
+# AWS SQS Library
-Master Craft Coding - AWS SQS Spring Library
+The mastercraftcoding-aws-sqs library is intended to aid in the use of Amazon SQS for Java Spring-based projects.